hsivonen/encoding_rs/README.md

 - [x] Document the API.
 - [x] Publish the crate on crates.io.
 - [ ] Create a solution for measuring performance.
-- [ ] Test the performance impact of omitting duplicate bound checks using `unsafe`.
 - [ ] Accelerate ASCII conversions using SSE2 on x86.
 - [ ] Accelerate ASCII conversions using ALU register-sized operations on non-x86 architectures (process an `usize` instead of `u8` at a time).